Profile image

 • R(Akinsanya) v SSHD [2022] EWCA Civ 37: Court of Appeal test case on the rules for Zambrano carers under the EU Settlement Scheme.

-• R(Blundell) v SSWP [2021] EWHC 608 (Admin): challenge to the DWP’s policy on deducting Court fines from Universal Credit.
+• R(Blundell) v SSWP [2021] EWHC 608 (Admin): Challenge to the Department for Work and Pensions’s policy on deducting Court fines from Universal Credit.

 Immigration